-Intervest has a mixed real estate portfolio worth € 932 million, consisting of 38% office buildings and 62% logistics real estate (as at 31 March 2020).
+Intervest has a mixed real estate portfolio worth € 1.333 million, consisting of 47% logistics real estate Belgium, 26% logistics real estate Netherlands and 27% office buildings (as at 31 December 2022).
 The properties in which Intervest invests, consist primarily of up-to-date buildings that are strategically located in the city centre and outside municipal centres.

 A large portfolio clearly offers a number of advantages to both tenants and investors.